-I received a copy of this book from the publisher, The review is entirely my own,
+I look forward to more in this series.
+I received a copy from the publisher, the review is my own.

 I really enjoyed how this book went back and forth between the past and present to tell the story.
 It gives you the background and lets you know the outcome.
 I did not find it hard to keep up with the story as it was written.
 There are also two other books in this series, but you don't have to have read them to understand this story, but it will help with the present day story.
 I also enjoy learning history in the context of a fictional story and this one was no exception.